 Guru Ravidas was a great poet his songs are included in the Sikh Scriptures, Guru Granth Sahib.
 Dadupanthi tradition within Hinduism also includes his songs in Panch Vani text.
 Guru Ravidas Ji taught the removal of social divisions of caste and gender and promoted unity in the pursuit of personal spiritual freedoms.

 Ravidas was born in the village of Seer Goverdhanpur, near Varanasi in what is now Uttar Pradesh, India.
 His birthplace is now known as Shri Guru Ravidas Janam Asthan.
 The Adi Granth of Sikhs and Panchvani of the Hindu warrior-ascetic group Dadupanthis are the two oldest attested sources of the literary works of Ravidas.

-The Adi Granth have 41 poems of Guru ravidas, he is one of thirty-six contributors to this foremost canonical scripture of Sikhism.
+The Adi Granth has 41 poems of Guru Ravidas, he is one of thirty-six contributors to this foremost canonical scripture of Sikhism.
 Ravidassia religion is a spin-off religion from Sikhism, formed in the 21st century, by the followers of Ravidass’s teachings.
 The Ravidassia religion compiled a new holy book, Amritbani Guru Ravidass Ji.
 Based entirely on the writings and teaching of Ravidas, it contains 240 hymns.